Wednesday, February 27, 2013

 'A Year And Nine Minutes' (an A-to-Z story)

-(O.K., all you would-be critics and kibitzers -- I happen to love me some good cheese^^)
+(O.K., all you would-be critics and kibitzers -- I happen to love me some good cheese, so there^^)

 All you need is love –“ insisted the Beatles on the radio as Calvin got up off the couch.
 Bring in the torch of romance, sure, and light up your dingy hole – he thought, as a bitter smile crossed his face.
 Clicking off the radio, Calvin grabbed his jacket, slung it over his shoulder and set out.